contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_drive/06_export-import-repo.md

 # Data structure

-DHC import and export use JSON with the structure described below.
+Restlet Client import and export use JSON with the structure described below.

 ## Container